-The Certificate III in Commercial Cookery is a blend of practical and classroom based delivery that is conducted in Holmesglen's modern kitchens.
+The Certificate III in Commercial Cookery will give you the confidence, skills and ability to work as a commercial cook or chef across a wide range of hospitality venues.
+The course is a blend of practical and class-room based delivery conducted in Holmesglen's commercial training kitchens.

 Career opportunities, include: